-\ Adult Diversion
+Adult Diversion

-Discussion: Adult Diversion is commonly used to divert an offender from the criminal justice system.
-In an effort to adequately address and sanction the criminal behavior, but deescalate the offender from unnecessary contact with the criminal justice system.
+Discussion: Adult Diversion is commonly used to divert an offender from the criminal justice

-\ Note: All of the services listed contain an element or education.
+- system, in an effort to adequately address and sanction the criminal behavior, but de-escalate the offender from unnecessary contact with the criminal justice system. - Note: All of the services listed contain an element of education.
 Some more than others.
 All services may be provided by a community corrections program directly or by contract and in any combination based on the availability of funds or the ability of the program to obtain resources from other sources.